 cubicweb-ctl i18ncubicweb && cubicweb-ctl i18ncube blog after installation.
 More information in Internationalization.

 Then you need to tell CubicWeb your instance is going to run on the localhost by editing

 Once this process is complete (including database initialisation), you can start your instance by using:

-cubicweb-ctl start -D myblog
+cubicweb-ctl pyramid -D myblog

 -D option activates the debugging mode.
 Removing it will launch the instance